digitallyamar/Django-SimpleApp-QuickStart/README.md

 - Simple Todo App with corresponding model.
 - Supports Editing of Model data using Admin panel.
+- Support for created_by field with default set to current_user in case left empty.

 ## How this repo was created in the beginning?